KunFuCutsMan/kfcmanwebsite2/content/posts/2024/09/third-semester-is-about-vectors.md

 Back to the topic at hand.

 Today I have a great schedule, actually!
-I go from 8am and stay up to 4pm, and I have fridays for free! {{% small %}} (Except the 8am class) {{% /small %}} This great schedule is then counter balanced by what have been possibly _my biggest homework churn I've ever experienced._ Let me explain.
+I go from 8am and stay up to 4pm, and I have fridays for free! ~(Except the 8am class)~ This great schedule is then counter balanced by what have been possibly _my biggest homework churn I've ever experienced._ Let me explain.

-My statics teacher, who I'll refer to as Ms. Castro, left us tons of excercises last week for us to do due yesterday, and she hasn't explained us well how to do them {{% small %}} (or at least didn't have the patience to do) {{% /small %}}; our class took almost all the our to go through our first excercise that would help us as a guide for later, so for a week we were almost clueless on what to do.
+My statics teacher, who I'll refer to as Ms. Castro, left us tons of excercises last week for us to do due yesterday, and she hasn't explained us well how to do them ~(or at least didn't have the patience to do)~; our class took almost all the our to go through our first excercise that would help us as a guide for later, so for a week we were almost clueless on what to do.

 Through practice I managed to sorta understand them, and through my free time I've managed to finish all of them in four days, non-stop.
 I am aware that some of them are wrong (I got negative cuantities of force, which shouldn't exist _anywhere_) but I got better while doing them, so that's good :)